Loring Hall: History

 Subsequent to Castlereagh's ownership the house was owned by a banker, Richard Gosling.
 The Gosling family did not use the name Woollet Hall during their time there.
-By the 1850s the Hall had been purchased by Frederick Friend, whose family occupied it until the late 19th century.
+By the 1850s, the Hall had been purchased by Frederick Friend, whose family occupied it until the late 19th century.

-In 1939 the building and grounds were purchased by Goldsmiths College and Woollet Hall was renamed Loring Hall after the first warden of Goldsmiths College, Captain William Loring, who was killed at Gallipoli during the First World War.
+In 1939, the building and grounds were purchased by Goldsmiths College and Woollet Hall was renamed Loring Hall after the first warden of Goldsmiths College, Captain William Loring, who was killed at Gallipoli during the First World War.
 The main part of the hall was used as a hall of residence for male students and the stable block and associated house were used as an accommodation for a Head of Hall.
 The grounds became football, hockey and cricket fields for use by the students of Goldsmiths.

-Goldsmiths College sold the hall and grounds to Bupa sometime in the 1980s, who converted it into a care home.
-In 1999 it was bought by the charity Sargent Cancer Care for Children and was renamed Malcolm Sargent House.
+Goldsmiths College sold the hall and grounds to Bupa in the 1980s, who converted it into a care home.
+In 1999, it was bought by the charity Sargent Cancer Care for Children and was renamed Malcolm Sargent House.

-In 2003 it was sold again to a company called Oakfields Care and since March 2004 it has been a care facility for those with learning disabilities.
+In 2003, it was sold again to a company called Oakfields Care, and since March 2004, it has operated as a care facility for those with learning disabilities.